 “I hope Canadian mining companies are paying attention to these court cases.
 They should be,” Ghahremani says.
 “It’s important for them to understand that they cannot go into foreign countries and commit human rights violations and not be held responsible.”

 Industry executives are likely paying close attention to a third lawsuit involving another Canadian company, Hudbay Minerals, that as of October remained at examination and discovery in Ontario.
-The company chose not to pursue an appeal of this suit, filed back in 2011 by 11 Indigenous Mayan women in Superior Court of Ontario alleging gang rape by security personnel that Toronto-based Hudbay and subsidiary HMI Nickel hired at its Fenix mine in eastern Guatemala.
-(Hudbay has since divested its interest in this property.)
+The company chose not to pursue an appeal of this suit, filed in 2011 by 11 Indigenous Mayan women in Superior Court of Ontario alleging gang rape by security personnel at eastern Guatemala’s Fenix mine in 2007, when it was owned by Skye Resources.
+(Hudbay bought Skye in 2008 but has since divested its interest in the nickel property.)*

 Not surprisingly, many Canadian law firms with mining industry clients are also closely following these courtroom developments.
 In a February 2017 blog post, Vancouver-based McCarthy Tetrault called Garcia vs. Tahoe “significant for both Canadian resource companies operating abroad and for foreign individuals alleging that Canadian parent companies are responsible for wrongs committed in the complainants’ home country.”